Discover the people, geography, and economy.

 Canada’s top tourism market: 55% of all international visitors.

-As the North American leader in attracting greenfield capital investment for the second straight year, with a total of US$7.1 billion, it is no surprise that several Ontario cities feature prominently in the 2015/2016 American Cities of the Future report.
-FDi, a division of Financial Times Limited, ranked 421 locations across North and South America across five categories: economic potential, business friendliness, human capital and lifestyle, cost-effectiveness and connectivity.
+Several Ontario cities were once again featured prominently in the 2017/2018 American Cities of the Future report.
+FDi, a division of Financial Times Limited, ranked 421 locations across North and South America in five categories: economic potential, business friendliness, human capital and lifestyle, cost-effectiveness and connectivity.

-Ontario cities named in the report include Toronto, Mississauga, Ottawa, Brampton, London, Hamilton, Oshawa, Waterloo, Cambridge, Windsor, Burlington, Niagara Falls, Brantford, Sarnia, Chatham-Kent and Pickering.
+The Ontario cities named in the 2017/2018 report across all categories include Toronto, Mississauga, Ottawa, Brampton, London, Hamilton, Oakville, Markham, Guelph, Waterloo, Cambridge, Windsor, Burlington, Niagara Falls, Brantford, Sarnia, Sudbury, Chatham-Kent, Kingston and Pickering.

 Toronto is a city of great economic potential and our talented, highly educated and multicultural workforce makes it an ideal city for business investment.
 We look forward to doing business with you.

 – John Tory, Mayor of Toronto